doxx/doxx.net/README.md

 Note: For Windows users, the executable can be run directly without additional setup.

 ### Windows Setup
-1. Download and install the [Wintun driver](https://www.wintun.net/builds/wintun-0.14.1.zip)
-   - Extract the zip file
-   - Copy the appropriate wintun.dll from the extracted folder:
-     - For 64-bit Windows: Copy `wintun\bin\amd64\wintun.dll`
-     - For 32-bit Windows: Copy `wintun\bin\x86\wintun.dll`
-   - Paste wintun.dll in the same directory as your doxx.net.exe

 **Important**: Always run doxx.net with Administrator privileges:
    - Right-click on Command Prompt or PowerShell
    - Select "Run as administrator"